lorenzo-cm/cs-grad/py-code/README.md

 - ...

 To evaluate the uniformity and robustness tests, we test each scale and compare the results to find the optimal granularity.
 The comparison is based on the p-values of the tests and optimized by the sum or product of the robustness and uniformity scores.

+## Scales

+The scales are generated using the `gen_scales_from_bbox` method of the bounding box.
+The method is implemented in the `utils/bounding_box/bbox_base.py` file.

+It generates the scales for each dimension, but not the permutations of the scales.

+The permutations of the scales are generated using the `itertools.product` function